Granny’s special winter treats: gluten free, vegan and perfect for festive parties or teatime.

 Metros: Opéra or Tuileries

 Note: This teatime was experienced in November 2016 but the original version of this article was finally first published for Paris Perfect in February 2017.
+This post includes an affiliate link to Context Paris at no cost to you.

 A colourful, festive & healthy salad with caramelised red onions and a crunchy toasted walnuts